mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 I re-read it several times desperately hoping to find some date format for "28.08.2023" that didn't mean I'd be waiting eight months for my next Raspberry Pi order.
 Unfortunately, that's exactly what it meant.

-We still have standing orders through May 2023, so this isn't a death blow.
-And we'll have to last three months with no Pi shipments at all.
+We still have standing Raspberry Pi orders through May 2023, so this isn't a death blow, but we'll have to survive the final three months with no Pi shipments at all.

-For the past three months, we'd been selling an average of 220 Voyager 2s per month.
+For the past few months, TinyPilot's been selling an average of 220 Voyager 2s per month.
 I expected to grow sales by about 35% over the next eight months, which would mean selling about 250 Voyager 2s per month.

-Given the new supply constraint, TinyPilot is limited to selling about 140 Voyager 2s per month.
+Given the new supply constraint, TinyPilot is now limited to selling about 140 Voyager 2s per month if we want to stretch our supply out to September.
 What could have been about $875k in revenue is now limited to $425k.

 In other words, that email was letting me know I'd be losing $450k in revenue over the next eight months.

 Okay, I'm not really "losing" $450k if my business required me to have an unlimited supply of low-cost Raspberry Pis.
 A monkey could get rich buying Raspberry Pis at the $45 manufacturer price.
 There's a huge unmet demand for Raspberry Pis, so scalpers sell them on eBay and Amazon for $125 apiece.
-But still, I was hoping TinyPilot would get enough allocation to keep up with its growth.
+Still, I was hoping TinyPilot would get enough allocation to keep up with its growth.

 {{<img src="pi-amazon.png" has-border="true" max-width="600px" caption="Scalpers sell Raspberry Pis on Amazon and eBay for 3x the manufacturer's price.">}}